BLACK JOY:

 "As a first-generation Haitian American artist, I am dedicated to representing the rich cultural heritage of both my Haitian and American identities.
 Through my art, I celebrate and uplift the beauty and resilience of those who have been historically marginalized by sharing their daily lives and stories.

-My work explores themes of joy, community, and healing, and I incorporate the image of bees as a representation of the African Deity Oshun, which holds personal significance in my spiritual practices.
-Through this symbol, I establish strength, perseverance, and love, and inspire others to explore their cultural roots and begin the process of healing from generational traumas.
+My work explores themes of joy, community and healing, and I incorporate the image of bees as a representation of the African deity Oshun, which holds personal significance in my spiritual practices.
+Through this symbol, I establish strength, perseverance and love, and inspire others to explore their cultural roots and begin the process of healing from generational traumas.

 The color yellow is also a significant element in my work, as it represents the symbol of the African Deity Oshun in my personal Yoruba spiritual practices from Nigeria.